 |

-Kakabeka Falls on the Kaministiqua River that eventually flows into Lake Superior at Thunder Bay, Ontario.
+Kakabeka Falls is located 18 miles (32 km) west of Thunder Bay off Canadian Highway 11-17.
+It is on the Kaministiqua River which eventually flows into Lake Superior at Thunder Bay, Ontario.

-Go Here for info on Kakabeka Falls Provencial Park and Camping in Thunder Bay Area
+More pictures and info on Kakabeka Falls Provencial Park plus more Camping in Thunder Bay Area.

 Thunder Bay - Boulevard Lake & Centinnial Park